Modern application platforms vs traditional development: which one actually costs less?

 If the system is stable and highly unique, traditional development can be the better long-term fit.

-• Low-code as a control layer for data, workflows, roles, and auditability
+• DAZZM Studio as a structured control layer for data, workflows, roles, and auditability

-• Custom code only where it creates real value
+• Custom code where it creates real operational value

 We'll recommend traditional development when it's the better option.